bahhax404/polybius-square-solver/README.md

-# polybus-square-solver
+# polybius-square-solver
-This is a program I wrote to solve khanacademy's cryptography challenge, polybus square .
+This is a program I wrote to solve khanacademy's cryptography challenge, polybius square .